 - A programming language such as Java, C++, Python, or in a math or a statistics programming language such as MATLAB, R/S-PLUS

 Applicants with little or no professional experience are required to take the GRE exam.
 It is strongly recommended that interested applicants take the GRE Exam at least 30 days prior to the application deadline to assure their score is reported on a timely basis.
 More information on the GRE can be found here.
 When taking the test, use 4854 (University of Washington) under Score Report Recipients.
 The Department code is not necessary.

 While the GRE is preferred, applicants who wish to substitute a (GMAT) may do so.
 Use GMAT code 459-75-53.

-Individuals who have roughly 5 years of work experience in the finance industry or who have already obtained an advanced degree in a STEM related discipline may petition for a waiver of the GRE requirement by indicating so in the admissions application where prompted.
+Individuals who have at least 5 years of professional work experience or who have already obtained an advanced degree in a STEM related discipline may petition for a waiver of the GRE requirement by indicating so in the admissions application where prompted.
 Waiver requests will not be reviewed unless a full application is on file.
 Applicants who have been granted a waiver of the GRE should consider taking one or more refresher courses that are offered prior to the start of autumn quarter.